 I love camping and want camping to be as fun for you as it is for me, so read on to discover some of the ways we can make our trips as enjoyable as they can be.

 First of all, consider what's important to you.

-These are tips for the average woman, many of these camping tips I consider important based on myself and other women I've hiked and camped with on my numerous trips.
+This article has tips that are for the average woman, many of these camping tips I consider important based on myself and other women I've hiked and camped with on my numerous trips.

 No one is ever exactly the same though.
 If something isn't necessary for you, don't bother with it, and if you know of something that I didn't list, but it bothers you, make sure to take it.

 Camping is different for each individual, and we all have to learn our own style.
-And really, most of these tips are good for men too :)
+Things that bother one person, won't bother another.
+This article will help you learn to have more fun camping, and while this is aimed at the women that typical camping guides neglect to assist, most of these tips really are good for men too :)